Pro

 Do drafts appear in the sitemap or RSS?

-Can I customize robots.txt or llms.txt content?
+Can I customize robots.txt content?

-These files are generated by Obsurfable based on your subdomain configuration and published posts.
+This file is generated by Obsurfable based on your subdomain configuration and published posts.
 Custom overrides are not available in-app — export and self-host if you need full control.

 Where do I submit the sitemap?